-World War I began in 1914 and lasted until November 1918.
+Today is June 28, 2014 which marks the 100 year anniversary of the outbreak of World War I, a global war centered in Europe that began in 1914 and lasted until November 1918.
 The total number of military and civilian casualties in World War I was over 37 million, ranking it among the deadliest conflicts in human history.
 WW I paved the way for major political changes.
 Four massive empires crumbled in its aftermath and were divided up into nation-states: the German, the Austro-Hungarian, the Russian and the Ottoman empires.

 The fall of the 400 year-old Ottoman empire, which sided with Germany against the allies, created the possibility of fulfilling the aspirations of two ancient peoples who were deprived of independence for centuries: the Arab people and the Jewish people.